-I really wanted to give Carrie Daniels a nice, girl-next-door quality.
+I wanted Carrie Daniels, the lead character in my romance novel, The Deception, to have a girl-next-door quality.
 Judging by the comments I’m receiving from reviewers, I must have hit my mark.

 Carrie experiences both sides of infidelity.
-Her significant other has been unfaithful to her.
-She’ll later meet Scott, a married man who presents himself to her single and available.
+First she’ll learn that significant other has been unfaithful to her.
+She’ll then meet Scott, a married man who presents himself to her as single and available.
 Carrie leaves the relationship once she realizes things aren’t adding up, but by then it will be too late as Scott’s wife seeks revenge.
 Yet despite her troubles, Carrie remains resilient as she tries to make the best of what she can.
-She’s the kind of character you can root for’ sweet on the outside, but strong on the inside.
+She’s the kind of character you can root for; sweet on the outside, but strong on the inside.